timwuthenow/ibamoe-enablement/docs/guided_exercises/01_getting_started/01_walk_through.md

 In the previous section, you setup Maven locally in your environment, so you should now have access to all of the `mvn` commands that are associated with running it.
 The first thing we're going to create is a project using the proceeding steps:

-1. We're going to create the service in Quarkus because the lower :
+1. We're going to create the service in Quarkus with the Maven commands below, this will create a Quarkus project called `quick-kogito` that will be versioned `1.0.0-SNAPSHOT` including the extensions `kogito-quarkus, dmn, resteasy-reactive-jackson, quarkus-smallrye-openapi` which will create a Quarkus DMN project with the openapi components to get the OpenAPI end points easily.

     ~~~ shell
     mvn io.quarkus:quarkus-maven-plugin:create \